Mercury dosage

 Mercury measurement is a requirement in many regulatory frameworks:

-- Animal nutrition : control of raw materials and feed additives for animals to avoid cross-contamination and comply with Directive 2002/32/EC.
+- Animal nutrition : control of raw materials and feed additives for animals in order to avoid cross-contamination and comply with Directive 2002/32/EC.

 - Environment : monitoring of soil, sediment and water quality within the framework of environmental regulations (Water Framework Directive, effluent monitoring).